 It seems that the scammers and spammers rarely take a break from their Facebook activities, and right now they seem to be working overtime.

-Every now and then a slightly new variation of the old “Facebook Privacy” scam pops up, prompting millions of Facebook users to fall for the scam and share it with their friends.
+Every now and then a slightly new variation of the old “Facebook Privacy” hoax pops up, prompting millions of Facebook users to fall for the hoax and share it with their friends.

-The latest incarnation of this hoax reads something like this:
+The latest incarnation of this hoax is actually a retread of an old one that makes the rounds several times a year.
+It reads something like this:

 In a nutshell, the text of these posts claim that by simply placing a post like this on your Timelines you can unilaterally alter Facebook’s Terms of Service (TOS).
 Well, you can’t.